rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     Urgent Pointer        0000000000000000      (Not Used Here)
     Options               (Not Included)        (Not Used Here)

 As you can see, this packet is leaving port 80, going to port 13,145, and is the first packet in the sequence.
 Since there are no flags set, we know this isn't a SYN, ACK, FIN, RST, or any other special TCP packet.
-This is just a plain old packet that sends data in a connection that has already been established.
-Since this isn't an ACK packet, the Acknowledgement Number is set to "0".
-As you can clearly see, there are 5 32-bit "words" before we reach the payload, so our Data Offset is set to "5".
-Easy isnt't it?
-(The Checksum values in this example are completely random and do not actually reflect a valid checksum for the packet.)
+This is just a plain packet that sends data in a connection that has already been established.
+Since this isn't an ACK packet, the **Acknowledgement Number** is set to "0".
+As you can clearly see, there are 5 32-bit "words" before we reach the payload, so our **Data Offset** is set to "5".

+**Note:** The Checksum values in this example are completely random and do not actually reflect a valid checksum for the packet.

-Now that we've got the Transport layer finished, it's time to add on the Network Layer.
+Now that we've got the transport layer finished, it's time to add on the network layer.

     | Version | Header Length | Type of Service | Total Length |
     | Identification Number | Flags | Fragment Offset |